tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 - How are deletion requests handled?
 - Are logs and metadata also region-bound?

+Likely frameworks:

-GDPR dominates the conversation.
-ISO 27001 may help establish trust.
-NIH policy may be irrelevant unless NIH-funded data is involved.
+- GDPR dominates the conversation.
+- ISO 27001 may help establish trust.
+- NIH policy may be irrelevant unless NIH-funded data is involved.

 ### Scenario 3: pharma wants to analyze dbGaP data